 In general terms ‘sign’ is a word that is used to indicate or provide information about something.
 In medical terms, the word ‘sign‘ is used by health care professionals to get actual information about the particular disease, illness, etc., by asking symptoms from the patients and also using other measurable modes like the blood test, X-ray, observing temperature.

-The Sign is said to be the objective evidence of a disease as they are observable by feeling, hearing or on seeing.
+The Signs are observable by feeling, hearing or on seeing and so is said to be the objective evidence of disease.
 For example swelling, fractures, bleeding are the signs.
 Hence signs are the physical demonstration of a disease, can be detected by doctors.

 There are three types of medical signs like anamnestic, prognostic, and diagnostic signs.